Police body camera: Police

-The first body worn video used by the Dutch police were portable videocameras used by the mounted riot-police in 1997.
+The first body worn video cameras used by the Dutch police were portable videocameras used by the mounted riot-police in 1997.
 The first experiments with more modern bodycams date back to 2008 and were all small-scale technical tests.
 After four large-scale experiments from 2009 through 2011, the conclusion was that bodycams did not reduce violence and aggression against the police, largely due to technical problems with recordings and 'wearability' of the equipment.
 The Department of Justice concluded that bodycams were not ready to be 'rolled out' on the national level.
 Regional police forces continued experimenting with bodycams.
-In 2011, according to a survey by one of the major suppliers of body worn video cameras in the Netherlands, 17 of the 25 regionale police forces were using bodycams in 2011.
+In 2011, according to a survey by one of the major suppliers of BWV cameras in the Netherlands, 17 of the 25 regional police forces were using bodycams in 2011.

 In 2015, the Dutch National Police published their plans to integrate more 'sensing' capabilities into routine police work.
 This plan focused on CCTV, automatic number plate recognition and bodycams.
 Thirty experiments were conducted with body cameras to determine whether the technology should become part of the standard equipment of all police officers.
-The biggest experiment was done in Amsterdam where one hundred bodycams were tested for 12 months by 1,500 officers.
-The trial was monitored and independently evaluated, according to the highest possible methodological standard: a randomised controlled trial.
+The biggest experiment was done in Amsterdam where one hundred body cams were tested for 12 months by 1,500 officers.
+The trial was monitored and independently evaluated, according to the highest possible methodological standard: a randomized controlled trial.
 Violence and aggression towards police officers were reduced significantly.
-Based on these positive findings, the management of the National Police in 2019 decided to roll-out 2,000 bodycams to all front-line police units in the country.
-Results from a 2022 research report show that 86% of police officers find that the bodycams have (a lot) of added value to their work, with officers also feeling safer on duty while carrying bodycams.
-The research report further found that the bodycams have added value for investigations, training, and evaluation.
+Based on these positive findings, the management of the National Police in 2019 decided to roll-out 2,000 body cams to all front-line police units in the country.
+Results from a 2022 research report show that 86% of police officers find that the body cams have (a lot) of added value to their work, with officers also feeling safer on duty while carrying body cams.
+The research report further found that the body cams have added value for investigations, training, and evaluation.

-Other law enforcement with bodycams
+Other law enforcement with body cams

-Other organizations besides the police use bodycams, mainly local law enforcement officers employed by municipalities.
+Other organizations besides the police use body cams, mainly local law enforcement officers employed by municipalities.
 All local 'handhavers' or city wardens in Amsterdam and Rotterdam wear bodycams, in addition to over thirty smaller cities.
-Other organisations use body cameras including public transport, security professionals, ambulances and fire-fighters.
+Other organizations use body cameras including public transport, security professionals, ambulances and fire-fighters.